KatherineMichel/portfolio/regular-blog-posts/year-in-review.md

 For the last couple of months, I've been working on a project for The Wharton School at the University of Pennsylvania.

-I'm a Technical Writer and Advisor for open-source game simulation framework known as [Simpl](https://simpl.world/).
+I'm a Technical Writer and Advisor for an open-source game simulation framework known as [Simpl](https://simpl.world/).

 Built using Python, Django, and React, and hosted on [GitHub](https://github.com/simplworld/), Simpl has the potential to democratize game simulation access everywhere.